circleci/circleci-docs/CONTRIBUTING.md

 ### Referencing CircleCI

-When referring to CircleCI as a company or group, always use "CircleCI".
+When referring to CircleCI as a company or group, use "CircleCI" instead of "we".
-Never use "we".

 ### Recommending User Actions